complexdatacollective/network-canvas-monorepo/apps/documentation/docs/desktop/project-information/irb-best-practices.en.md

 - **Use strong passwords/passcodes on devices.** Implement user access controls to prevent multi-user systems from granting access to data from other user accounts.
 - **Restrict physical access to devices.** The use of 'kiosk' modes (or similar), along with full constant supervision of the interview, to prevent research participants from accessing data within the app.
 - **Minimize time study data remains on field devices.** Uploading data to designated secured storage locations as regularly as possible, and then deleting it from field devices, helps limit risk of breach (e.g. a device being stolen).
-- **Periodically re-pair your devices.** Re-pairing allows your devices to refresh their encryption code which helps to minimize the potential for any interception.